Twice Baked Sweet Potatoes

 After making this many times over the years, I came down to two favorite recipes.

 One involved sautéing the eggplant first for 10 minutes with the spices, then adding it to the bottom of the baking dish.
-The remaining vegetables were then layered over the eggplant, with a sprinkling of parmesan cheese between each layer of vegetables.
+The remaining sliced vegetables were then layered over the eggplant, with a sprinkling of parmesan cheese between each layer of vegetables.

 The second involved spreading a seasoned tomato sauce in the bottom of the baking dish and then alternating the vegetables around the dish in a pretty spiral, like it’s served in the film.